peter-jerry-ye/collision/README.md

 A simple implementation of QuadTree.

 Drag your mouse to draw on the graph and see the QuadTree.
+Right click to remove the boxes and see the QuadTree restored.

 ## Usage